-Another is to compare various sources to see how they agree or disagree on the main points.
+Another method is to compare various sources to see how they agree or disagree on the main points.

 - Widespread agreement doesn't necessarily mean that the information is true.

 - Conspiracy theories aside, common educational backgrounds and sources of information can lead different researchers to come to the same conclusions, even incorrect ones.

 - Think things through for yourself using the information you find.
 Do your conclusions match what you've read?

 Many search engines now alter search results based upon past search patterns (called personalized searches) and you may not get the results you're looking for.

 Google established itself as dominant by providing search results that were in the best interest of the person doing the search.
 Google now uses its dominance to shape the market.
 Changes in search algorithms have cost many companies almost their entire digital revenue — changes that may have been ignored with Googles' own products.